CHARGERS ARE HERE|

-De-facto replacements on western state-operated commuter routes (and for Maryland's commuter agency in
+De-facto replacements on west coast and midwest state-operated commuter routes (and for Maryland's commuter agency in

-2018) may be the new SC-44 "Chargers" from the Siemens assembly plant at
+2018) are the new SC-44 "Chargers" from the Siemens assembly plant at

 Florin, California.
 They are environmentally tier-IV compliant and 125